 Deutsche EuroShop went public on 2 January 2001 at an issue price of €38.40 (before split) per share.

-Deutsche EuroShop employed five members of staff as at 31 December 2019.
+Deutsche EuroShop employed six members of staff as at 30 June 2023.

 Deutsche EuroShop has published its corporate governance principles, which are closely oriented on the Code, on the Internet.
 You can read our current Declaration of Conformity here.